-A study of the history and literature of Western music from the classical period through the Modern period.
+A study of the history and literature of Western music from the classical period to the twentieth century period.

 MU396 World Music (3)

 A multi-disciplinary study of peoples around the world and their music.
 Identifies various people groups geographically and culturally, and defines the role of music in their religion, daily lives, and history.
 Introduces indigenous musical instruments and performance practices.
 Includes attendance requirement at ethnic (non-Western) music concerts.
 Satisfies 3 units of the cross-cultural requirement.